Author: Hip Videos

 Now, thanks to a new initiative by Vermont Private Hospital in partnership with the Victorian Orthopaedic Group, Nexus and Medibank, together we can offer no out-of-pocket costs (besides hospital excesses if applicable) for some types of hip and knee replacement surgeries for eligible Medibank members.

-Lead orthopaedic surgeon and director of Victorian Orthopaedic Group, Dr Daevyd Rodda, says the new initiative was about providing a brighter future for patients with better outcomes.
+Lead orthopaedic surgeon and director of Victorian Orthopaedic Group, says the new initiative was about providing a brighter future for patients with better outcomes.

 “I specialise in a minimally invasive total hip replacement and rapid recovery total knee replacement and perform several hundred procedures each year.
 Experience and research tells us that with the right support, patients achieve better outcomes and a better healing experience when they recover in the comfort of their own home (1,2).